-Description: In the Mode 1 setting, the keypanel functions operate as called out in the main portion of this manual.
-If the switch is closed (Mode 2), then the functions operate as outlined in this manual with slight modifications.
-Any function that is affected by Mode 2 operation will have an asterisk () by it.
-The changes/modifications to the functionality is called out in "Mode 2 Operation" on page 61.
+Description: In Mode 1, the keypanel functions operate as called out in the main portion of this manual.
+If the switch is closed (Mode 2), the functions operate as outlined in this manual with slight modifications.
+Any function that is affected by Mode 2 operation has an asterisk () by it.
+The changes/modifications to the functionality is called out in "Mode 2 Operation" on page 69.